Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

 \subsection{Evaluation for physical attacks}

 The masking and detection performance of \textit{Z-mask} was evaluated in real-world scenarios with images containing printed adversarial patches.
-For this test, we adopted the same \textit{Z-mask} settings and parameters used for digital attacks (trained with COCO and Cityscapes), which generalize well also for real-world patches.
+For this test, we adopted the same \textit{Z-mask} settings and parameters used for digital attacks on COCO, which generalize well also for real-world patches.
 The detection performance was assessed with the APRICOT dataset, as positive samples, and 1000 images of the COCO validation set, as negative samples.
-Figure \ref{fig:ROC_apricot}(a) reports the corresponding ROC curves, where \textit{Z-Mask} obtained the best AUC with respect to FPDA and HN on both RetinaNet and Faster R-CNN.
-The analysis on SSD was omitted since the large rescaling factor on the input image required by the pretrained network restrained APRICOT patches to just a few pixels in the input image, thus neutralizing their adversarial effect.
-Figure \ref{fig:ROC_apricot}(b) illustrates the effect of \textit{Z-Mask} on some inputs of APRICOT.
-Additional examples are provided in the supplementary material.
-To further validate the defense performance of \textit{Z-Mask}, Figure \ref{fig:effect_realworld} reports some illustrations of the masking effect.
-Notably, the effect of the patches was largely reduced, for both real-world semantic segmentation images (provided by \cite{2022arXiv220101850R}) and object detection pictures (from a personal dataset).
+Figure \ref{fig:ROC_apricot} (a) reports the corresponding ROC, where \textit{Z-Mask} obtained the best AUC with respect to FPDA and HN on both RetinaNet and Faster R-CNN.
+The analysis on SSD was omitted since the large rescaling factor on the input image required by the pretrained network restrained APRICOT patches to just a few pixels, thus neutralizing their adversarial effect.

+Figure \ref{fig:ROC_apricot} (b) illustrates the effect of \textit{Z-Mask} on a sample of APRICOT.
+We also provide additional illustrations of real-world attacked datasets in the supplementary material.